-The advance continued smoothly and effortlessly on 1 May, with the [Second] New Zealand Division rolling on up the coastal highway.
-[Venice had been captured on 29 April.]
+The advance continued smoothly and effortlessly on 1 May, with the New Zealand Division rolling on up the coastal highway.
 The Germans were powerless to stop the swift, sustained movement of such a powerful force.
 Those who attempted resistance were either isolated formations completely ignorant of the position or desperate bands trying to win through to Germany.
 They were afraid of the partisans, who, in fact, treated them with dignity and consideration before handing them over to our forces.
 The partisans reserved their hatred and retribution for their own quisling Fascists.

 The value of the partisan movement following the crossing of the Adige cannot be over-estimated.
 Padua, Venice, Mestre, San Dona di Piave, Portoguaro, Latisana, San Giorgio, Pieris, and Monfalcone were all in partisan hands before our flying columns reached them.
 The leading example was Padua, where a pitched battle started early on 27 April.
 In it the partisans took 5000 Germans and 1200 Fascists at a cost to themselves of 682 killed and 1400 wounded.
 Their information as to enemy forces and the state of roads, bridges, and deviations was of the utmost importance.

 Finally, they took over the responsibility of guarding many of the Division’s prisoners.
 As these eventually numbered between 40,000 and 50,000, they could have been a serious embarrassment.